How Japanese authorities are responding to COVID-19

 (2) The accident is unavoidable even though the business owner has exercised the utmost care as an ordinary manager.

-For example, if the company receives a request for cooperation or a request to voluntarily refrain from doing business in the midst of measures based on the Act on Special Measures against Swine Flu, etc., it may be a factor that occurs outside the business that makes business operations difficult.
+For example, a company receives a request for cooperation or a request to voluntarily refrain from doing business.
+The government may do this based on the Act on Special Measures against Swine Flu, for example.
+This may be a factor that occurs outside the business that makes business operations difficult.

-To fall under (2), it is necessary to be able to say that you, as an employer, have made every concrete effort to avoid absence from work.
+To fall under (2), an employer must show they made every concrete effort to avoid absence from work.
 Some relevant questions are: